INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 never used this and confusing with attributes = features).
 They are only available after `fit` has been called.

-watch out parameters can also be used as a general Python meaning, as in passing a parameter to a function or a class
+Watch out parameters can also be used as a general Python meaning, as in passing a parameter to a function or a class

 ### meta-estimator